Maps & GIS

 - The Princeton Encyclopedia of Classical Sites: A Project Perseus text-based encyclopedia entry on the history and monuments of Rome.

-- Stanford Geospatial Network Model of the Roman World: The project aims at reconstructing the time cost and financial expense associated with a wide range of different types of travel in antiquity; includes numerous maps and resources, among which the Stanford Digital Forma Urbis Romae Project, which is dedicated to exploring the Forma Urbis Romae, or Severan Marble Plan of Romemap carved in stone from 203-211 AD.
+- Stanford Geospatial Network Model of the Roman World (ORBIS): The project aims at reconstructing the time cost and financial expense associated with a wide range of different types of travel in antiquity; includes numerous maps and resources, among which the Stanford Digital Forma Urbis Romae Project, which is dedicated to exploring the Forma Urbis Romae, or Severan Marble Plan of Romemap carved in stone from 203-211 AD.

 - SITAR –Sistema Informativo Territoriale Archeologico di Roma: The SITAR geospatial database is a project of the Soprintendenza Speciale per i Beni Archeologici di Roma that draws on the talents of a joint team of archaeologists, topographers and computer experts.
 SITAR is a web based GIS system with altimetric data that requires a username and password (posted on the site).

 - Struttura della Città: A course site by the Universita degli Studi Roma Tre with links to Rome maps and many other interesting things, including a personal site by Angelo Ferretti that offers a set of medium size but remarkable maps (with notes in Italian) showing the development of the city of Rome over time.